Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

 ```
 The `extern` keyword behaves in exactly the same way for functions coming from shared objects.

-The program above can'g run yet, it have to be linked against the glibc shared object.
+The program above can't run yet, it have to be linked against the glibc shared object first.

 The following set of commands accomplish the assembling and the linking tasks:
 ```sh